 Grilling these works great, but so does pan-frying them over medium heat in a little avocado oil for about 3-4 minutes per side, until cooked through.

 These totally hit the spot every time.
 Enjoy these burgers on a pita, on a bed of zoodles, over salad greens, or as part of a pasta salad.
 Any way you choose is sure to be delicious!
+And once you fall in love with them as much as we have, you can branch out and try their Greek meatball cousin.
+Delicious!

 These gyro burgers are a household favorite.
 Made from ground lamb and authentic spices, these can be dressed up with Greek favorites like feta and kalamata olives, but they pack such a punch of zesty flavor on their own, that you can eat them any way you please.